 White Strawberry Growing

-White strawberries can be grown in USDA zones 4-10 and will attain a height of between 6-8 inches tall by 10-12 inches across.
+White strawberries can be grown in USDA zones 4 through 10 and will attain a height of between 6 and 8 inches (15-20 cm.) tall by 10 to 12 inches (25-31 cm.) across.
 Happy white strawberry growing!